Chocolate Ganache “Frosting”

 This recipe uses just five ingredients, but I know you might not have all of them on hand.
 Below are some ingredient substitutions that can be made along with my recommendations.

-• Dark Chocolate – Use any type of good quality dark chocolate (I recommend about 60% cocoa).
+- Dark Chocolate – Use any type of good quality dark chocolate (I recommend about 60% cocoa).
 This includes dark chocolate bars, couverture, or chunks.
-You can also use dark chocolate chips but be sure to use a good brand like 365, Ghirardelli, or Guittard.
-If you want to use milk chocolate to make this ganache, use 1/2 cup (120g) of heavy cream, and 2 cups milk chocolate (350g).
+You can also use dark chocolate chips, but be sure to use a good brand like 365, Ghirardelli, or Guittard.
+If you want to use milk chocolate to make this ganache, use 1/2 cup (120g) of heavy cream and 2 cups of milk chocolate (350g).

 Making This Ganache in Advance